f5se/cis-c-docs/docs/Architecture/parameters.md

     	Optional, use the 1st targetPort when Pool's servicePort matching fails -kube-config string
-    	Required if runs as non-inCluster mode, kubernetes configuration i.e. ~/.kube/config -log-level string
+    	Required if runs as non-inCluster mode, kubernetes configuration i.e. ~/.kube/config -leader-election
+    	Optional, determines whether or not to use leader election when starting the manager, used only in High Availability(HA) mode
+  -log-level string
     	Optional, logging level: trace debug info warn error (default "info") -namespace value